anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 This refers to any case in which network infrastructure is normally isolated from the Internet as a matter of policy, most likely for security reasons.
-In such a case, limited access to external PKI resources will be allowed in carefully controlled short periods of time, for example when a batch of new devices is deployed, and forbidden or prevented at other times.
+In such a case, limited access to external PKI services will be allowed in carefully controlled short periods of time, for example when a batch of new devices is deployed, and forbidden or prevented at other times.